eliasdejong/viperlith/docs/ARCHITECTURE.md

 # Viperlith Architecture: Or Why HTML Streaming is the Future of the Web
 ## Introduction
-`datastar.js` is a lightweight (11kB) hypermedia framework similar to HTMX, but with a different view on server architecture, favoring CQRS, **HTML streaming** and Server-Sent Events. "push" events as opposed to client polling with request-response cycles.
+`datastar.js` is a lightweight (11kB) hypermedia framework similar to HTMX, but with a different view on server architecture, favoring CQRS, **HTML streaming** and Server-Sent Events. "push" events as opposed to client-side polling with request-response cycles.

 Viperlith is a small and opinionated full stack [Datastar](https://data-star.dev/) web application monolith written in Python, encapsulating these ideas.
 It can be used as a template or reference architecture.
 A Discord-like chat sample application is currently implemented which allows real-time chat rooms, creating/removing channels and setting nicknames.